-The SIP CLF is amenable to easy parsing and lends itself well to creating other innovative tools.
+Due to the structure imposed by delimited fields, the SIP CLF is amenable to easy parsing and lends itself well to creating other innovative tools such as logfile parsers and trend analytic engines.

 The SIP CLF is not a billing tool.
 It is not expected that enterprises will bill customers based on SIP CLF.
 The SIP CLF records events at the signaling layer only and does not attempt to correlate the veracity of these events with the media layer.
 Thus, it cannot be used to trigger customer billing.